Shou-Wu Zhang: Early life

-Shou-Wu Zhang was born in Hexian, Ma'anshan, Anhui, China on October 9, 1962.
+Shou-Wu Zhang was born in Hexian, Ma'anshan, Anhui, China, on October 9, 1962.
 Zhang grew up in a poor farming household and could not attend school until eighth grade due to the Cultural Revolution.
 He spent most of his childhood raising ducks in the countryside and self-studying mathematics textbooks that he acquired from sent-down youth in trades for frogs.
-By the time he entered junior high school at the age of fourteen, he had self-learned calculus and had become interested in number theory after reading about Chen Jingrun's proof of Chen's theorem which made substantial progress on Goldbach's conjecture.
+By the time he entered junior high school at the age of fourteen, he had taught himself calculus and had become interested in number theory after reading about Chen Jingrun's proof of Chen's theorem which made substantial progress on Goldbach's conjecture.

 Education

 Zhang was admitted to the Sun Yat-sen University chemistry department in 1980 after scoring poorly on his mathematics entrance examinations, but he later transferred to the mathematics department after feigning color blindness and received his bachelor's degree in mathematics in 1983.
 He then studied under analytic number theorist Wang Yuan at the Chinese Academy of Sciences where he received his master's degree in 1986.
 In 1986, Zhang was brought to the United States to pursue his doctoral studies at Columbia University by Dorian M. Goldfeld.
-He then studied under Goldfeld, Hervé Jacquet, Lucien Szpiro, and Gerd Faltings, and then completed his PhD at Columbia University under Szpiro in 1991.
+He initially studied under Goldfeld and then Hervé Jacquet, before deciding to work with Lucien Szpiro, a visiting professor at Columbia at the time, and Gerd Faltings at Princeton University.
+He received his PhD at Columbia University under the supervision of Szpiro in 1991.

 Career

 Zhang was a member of the Institute for Advanced Study and an assistant professor at Princeton University from 1991 to 1996.
 In 1996, Zhang moved back to Columbia University where he was a tenured professor until 2013.
-He has been a professor at Princeton University since 2011 and is an Eugene Higgins Professor since 2021.
+He has been a professor at Princeton University since 2011 was named the Henry Burchard Fine Professor from 2014 to 2015, and was named a Eugene Higgins Professor in 2021.

 Zhang is on the editorial boards of: Acta Mathematica Sinica, Algebra & Number Theory, Forum of Mathematics, Journal of Differential Geometry, National Science Review, Pure and Applied Mathematics Quarterly, Science in China, and Research in Number Theory.
 He has previously served on the editorial boards of: Journal of Number Theory, Journal of the American Mathematical Society, Journal of Algebraic Geometry, and International Journal of Number Theory.

 Research

 Zhang's doctoral thesis Positive line bundles on Arithmetic Surfaces (Zhang 1992) proved a Nakai–Moishezon type theorem in intersection theory using a result from differential geometry already proved in Tian Gang's doctoral thesis.
-In a series of subsequent papers (Zhang 1993, 1995a, 1995b, Szpiro, Ullmo & Zhang 1997), he further developed his theory of 'positive line bundles' in Arakelov theory which culminated in a proof (with Emmanuel Ullmo) of the Bogomolov conjecture (Zhang 1998).
+In a series of subsequent papers (Zhang 1993, 1995a, 1995b, Szpiro, Ullmo & Zhang 1997), he further developed his theory of 'positive line bundles' in Arakelov theory which culminated in a proof of the Bogomolov conjecture with Emmanuel Ullmo and a further generalization of the Bogomolov conjecture (Zhang 1998).